BPS Lie algebras for totally negative 2-Calabi-Yau categories and nonabelian Hodge theory for stacks: Totally negative -Calabi--Yau categories

 \section{Totally negative $2$-Calabi--Yau categories}

 In this paper, we are interested in certain $2$-Calabi--Yau Abelian categories $\mathcal{A}$ that arise in the general context described in \S\ref{subsubsection:gsetup}-\S\ref{BPS_assumptions_sec}, which we call \emph{totally negative}.
-Namely, we say that $\mathcal{A}$ is \emph{totally negative} if for any pair of nonzero objects $M,N$ of $\mathcal{A}$, $( M,N)_{\mathcal{A}}<0$.
+Namely, we say that a full Abelian subcategory $\mathcal{A}$ of the homotopy category of a dg category $\SC$ is \emph{totally negative} if for any pair of nonzero objects $M,N$ of $\mathcal{A}$, $( M,N)_{\mathscr{C}}<0$.